 Burns are some of the most devastating and painful injuries to recover from.
 The physical and emotional scars left behind can completely upend your life.
 These accidents can also cause irreversible and widespread damage to personal property, adding insult to injury.

-Shulman & Hill’s fire and explosions lawyers fight for the victims of these horrible accidents to make sure they get proper compensation for their losses.
-If you have suffered damage from a fire or explosion in Staten Island, contact our team as soon as possible for a free legal consultation.
+Shulman & Hill’s Staten Island fire and explosions lawyers fight for the victims of these horrible accidents to make sure they get proper compensation for their losses.
+If you have suffered damage from a fire or explosion in Staten Island, contact Shulman & Hill as soon as possible for a free legal consultation.

 Who is Liable for Staten Island Residential Fire Injuries?